shopgate-professional-services/cli-tools/README.md

 ## License

-Shopgate Cloud - Extension Boilerplate is available under the Apache License, Version 2.0.
+Shopgate Professional Services - Cli Tools is available under the Apache License, Version 2.0.

 See the [LICENSE](./LICENSE) file for more information.